Global Games with Noisy Information Sharing: Introduction

 The majority of the past studies on global games have been focused on the information structure where each agent has an independent noisy observation of the underlying economic or social fundamental, i.e.,\ given the fundamental, the observations of each agent is independent of the rest of the agents' observations.
 In such settings, it has been shown that, under some condition on the distribution of the underlying fundamental and the independency of agents' observations, there exists an equilibrium strategy with threshold policies based on the private observations of each agent.
 In \cite{Alireza12}, the case of perfect sharing of information was introduced and the structure of equilibria for global games with perfect sharing of information was discussed.
+We challenge robustness of these results to sharing of information: we show that even in a simple instance of global games, when agents share information, the intuitive equilibrium doesn't exist.
+However, we show that with a proper generalization of the notion of \textit{threshold policy}, a symmetric threshold policy (in its extended sense), exists under some conditions on the communication noise.
+This paper extends the results of the authors in \cite{Touri-global,mahdavifar2015threshold} and provides an extension of the existence of a symmetric equilibria in global games with noisy sharing of information involving more than two players.

 In this paper, global games with noisy sharing of information are introduced where any two agents share their information in a noisy environment.
-Our contributions are summarized below: \begin{itemize} \item We show that with noisy information sharing an intuitive type of threshold policies which only depends on agents' belief about the underlying $\theta$ does not lead to a Bayesian Nash equilibrium.
+Our contributions are summarized below: \begin{itemize} \item We show the fragility of the existing results in global games by showing that with noisy sharing of information, an intuitive threshold policy which only depends on agents' belief about the underlying fundamental does not lead to a Bayesian Nash equilibrium.

-\item We show that if a certain functional equation has a solution, then a symmetric Bayesian Nash equilibrium exists for global games with noisy sharing of information which can be described as a general form of threshold policies. \item We utilize Banach fixed point theorem and show that the functional equation has a solution if the noise and the information structure of the underlying model satisfy certain conditions.
-This establishes the existence of equilibrium threshold strategies when the noise parameters and the information structure satisfy certain conditions.
+\item We show that if a certain functional equation has a solution, then a symmetric Bayesian Nash equilibrium exists for global games with noisy sharing of information which can be described as a generalized form of the intuitive threshold policies. \item We utilize Banach fixed point theorem and show that the functional equation has a solution if the noise and the information structure of the underlying model satisfy certain conditions.
+This establishes the existence of the generalized threshold strategy equilibria, when the noise parameters and the information structure satisfy certain conditions.

 \end{itemize}